rocketxturtle/PyBACCHUS/README.md

 bacchus.init.show()
 bacchus.bsyn.show()

+#now we can write out our changes to the init.com file
 bacchus.init.write()

-#now lets get our star ready. to set its initial guesses, we need a spectra path (str), and teff/logg/mh/vmicro/conv all as tuples of the form (guess, uncertainty).
+#now lets get our star ready. to set its initial guesses, we need a spectra path (str),
+#and teff/logg/mh/vmicro/conv all as tuples of the form (guess, uncertainty).

 star.set_initial_values(spectra_path, (5000,100), (4.5, 0.1), (0,0.1),(1.5,0.2), (-15,5))
 bacchus.stellar_parameters.add_star(star)